Mohammad Javad Tondguyan: Early life and education

-Tondguyan was born on 16 June 1950.
+Tondguyan was born in Tehran on 16 June 1950.

-He was involved in opposition movement against Shah Mohammad Reza Pahlavi in 1967 and was detained and interrogated by the SAVAK.
+Tondguyan was involved in opposition movement against Shah Mohammad Reza Pahlavi in 1967 and was detained for eleven months and interrogated by the SAVAK.
 During this period he met Mohammad Khatami.
-From 1968 to 1972 Tondguyan studied oil engineering at the Abadan Technologic Institute, now Petroleum University of Technology, where he was head of the Islamic Association.
+From 1968 Tondguyan studied oil engineering at the Abadan Technologic Institute, now Petroleum University of Technology, where he was head of the Islamic Association.
 The association hosted Ali Shariati, one of the philosophical and political leaders of the Islamic revolution, as a speaker during the 1960s and 1970s.
 Tondguyan was also one of the figures who disseminated the views of Ayatollah Ruhollah Khomeini in Abadan during this period.
+Tondguyan graduated from the Abadan Technologic Institute in 1972.
+He also attended the Iran School of Management and obtained a degree in 1978.

 Career

 Following his graduation, Tondguyan began to work in the Tehran refinery.
 Then he worked for various oil companies in Iran until the 1979 revolution.
 After the revolution, he was appointed deputy science minister.

-In September 1980, Tondguyan was named oil minister replacing Ali Akbar Moinfar in the post and served in the cabinet of Mohammad Ali Rajai.
+On 25 September 1980, Tondguyan was named oil minister replacing Ali Akbar Moinfar in the post and served in the cabinet of Mohammad Ali Rajai.
 His successor as the minister of oil was Mohammad Gharazi.